 - Take one sheet of the rectangles and cut (1/2 inch) off one of the short sides.
-Cut 3/8's inch off one long side.
-This rectangle will be your bottom.
+Cut 3/8″ off one long side.
+The trimmed rectangle will be the bottom of the box.
 The bigger one is your lid.
 The picture here illustrates the trimming of one sheet.

 - Fold the flap over and make a good crease at the top edge and a reverse crease at the inside of the box.

 - Do the same for both ends of the box.

 Make the Lid Using the Bigger Paper

 - The other sheet of paper needs to be folded in the same way starting with Part One.

 - Fit the slightly smaller box into the bigger one.